Shame, loneliness and disappointment: the hidden burden of post-traumatic stress disorder (PTSD) after childbirth

-Today, the common practice is for birth to be treated as a medical specialty, and in some cases as a medical emergency.
+Today, the common practice is for birth to be treated as a medical speciality, and in some cases as a medical emergency.
 This is not to say that all medical intervention is bad – it certainly is not.
-The fall in the rate of infant and maternal mortality is one of the great advances of modern science, and one for which we can be truly grateful.
+The fall in the rate of infant and maternal mortality is one of the great advances of modern science and one for which we can be truly grateful.

 Emotion and memories